Category: party politics

 Correction: Tea Party Express not wholly left entryist

 Earlier I accused the Tea Party Express as being left entryist, on the basis that its emailings tend to analyze the political spectrum as Democrats, right wing Democrats, moderate republicans, and conservative republicans, language that treats the left as normality and truth, and everyone else as deviations from normality and truth.
-However, emailings have recently changed that terminology, and the Tea Party Express blog always analyzed the political spectrum as …
+However, emailings have recently changed that terminology, and the Tea Party Express blog always analyzed the political spectrum as liberal Democrats, Democrats, Republicans in Name Only, and true conservatives, …

 party politics